Inspired-Beast/DSA_javascript/Dynamic_Programming/Readme.md

 let processtwo = 0
 let memoizedArray = [] // we will use this array to mark down which functions need to be called again
-// for instancesay in this recursice call we already called function for n=5 and then again when f(n=6)
+// for instance say in this recursice call we already called function for n=5 and then again when f(n=6)
 // is recursed it will call f(5) and if we have this array denoting those values then we wont need to calculate
 // f(5)
 function fibonacciMemoized(n){